The role of symmetry in driven propulsion at low Reynolds number: Chirality and symmetries of solutions

+The last symmetry (iii) involving time reversal $\widehat{T}$ maps stable in-sync solutions into unstable solutions.
+As we are only interested in stable solutions, this symmetry will be irrelevant to our considerations and we shall not discuss it further \cite{time_rev}.
+We note that in our present context of magnetically driven propulsion charge conjugation $\widehat{C}$ corresponds to a reversal of the dipole moment, while parity transformation (or point reflection) is described by the operator $\widehat{P}$,

+For future reference we note that the relevant quantities governing the dynamics exhibit the following transformation properties under $\widehat{P}$ and $\widehat{C}$:

 Since the actuating magnetic field $\bm H$ is invariant under parity, any solution of Eqs.~\ref{eq:1} for a magnetic propeller must then be mapped to a valid solution under the action of $\widehat{P}$.
-An object is called \emph{achiral} ($\widehat{P}$-even) if there exists a rotation $\widehat{R}$ whose action on it is equivalent to the action of parity, and \emph{chiral} otherwise.
+As parity $\widehat{P}$ is not a proper rotation, it cannot be practically implemented on a physical 3D object.
+An object is called \emph{achiral} ($\widehat{P}$-even) if there exists a proper rotation $\widehat{R}$ whose action on it is equivalent to the action of parity, (and \emph{chiral} otherwise).
+In such a case the action of parity is equivalent to a proper rotation.
+Applying this constant rotation $\widehat{R}$ then maps a solution to another solution of Eqs.~\ref{eq:1}.
 Thus merely rotating an achiral object through $\widehat{R}$ would result in a parity-dual solution having the reverse propulsion velocity.